vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 ### All New Rails Project

 Start by building the containers.
-For that you need to add:
+For that you need to add two empty files to the **project root folder**:

 1. an empty `Gemfile`
 2. an empty `Gemfile.lock`.